SarahTariq-N/ALL-AML-Classifier/README.md

 ## 📊 5.
 Results Summary

 The models trained using **t-test-selected genes** achieved higher classification performance than those using PCA-reduced components.
 Among classifiers, `Logistic Regression` and `SVM` yielded the best accuracy, followed closely by `Naive Bayes`.

-> (You can insert specific numbers below once available.)

 - Logistic Regression Accuracy: 0.765
 - SVM Accuracy: 0.794